bcastanho/SCtools/README.md

 running placebo in space tests with synthetic control models and SCM with multiple treated units.
 It relies heavily on the ‘Synth’ package.

-In April, the 'Synth' package was archived from CRAN, due to the archival of 'LowRankQP', a package it depends on.
+In April 2023, the 'Synth' package was archived from CRAN, due to the archival of 'LowRankQP', a package it depends on.
 Therefore, the installation of both 'Synth' and 'SCtools' now require the steps outlined in the following link: https://bcastanho.github.io/install_sctools

 Please note that the ‘SCtools’ project is released with a [Contributor Code of